top of page

-He was born into a family that has produced many intellectuals and artists since the Heian period, such as Kiyohara no Fukayabu, Sei Shonagon and Hirano Nagayasu, whose ancestor was the 40th Emperor Tenmu.
-His grandfather was a Prime Minister Prize-winning artist, his aunt, Mayumi Hattori was a copperplate artist, a Yokomizo Prize-winning and a Naoki Prize candidate writer.
+He was born into a family said to be descended from the 40th Emperor Tenmu, which has produced many intellectuals and artists since the Heian period, including the poets Kiyohara no Fukayabu, Sei Shōnagon, and Kiyohara no Nobukata.
+His grandfather was an artist awarded the Prime Minister's Prize, and his aunt, Mayumi Hattori, is known as a copperplate engraver, Known as a Yokomizo Seishi Prize-winning author and a Naoki Prize nominee.

 He is no exception, and his artistic talent developed since childhood.
 When his painting was accepted for the World Competition at the age of 11, he was expected to become an artist, but he chose a different future.